Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Presentations or projects are often enhanced by including images.
-Cornell Library provides a library guide to finding visual resources.
-Some of that information is included on this page.
+Cornell Library provides a library guide to finding visual resources that includes useful links and information on how to cite images.
+Some of the information from that guide is included on this page.
 Unexpected Images is another recommended guide.
 Susette Newberry, the Head of Research and Learning Services at at Olin Library is the author of both guides.

 Image Search Engines